 - Producing open educational resources (OER) about copyright that can serve as an enabler for other open education projects.

-- The modules will be open to instructors and staff across campus, Canada, and around the globe.
+- The modules are open to instructors and staff across campus, Canada, and around the globe.

 - The modules are interactive featuring popups, links and test questions through use of H5P.

-- Initial Modules: Modules will be shared iteratively as they are produced.
-The project publicly launched in March 2018 with the first two modules “Public Domain” and “Images”.
+- Release of new modules: Modules are shared iteratively as they are produced.
+The series publicly launched in March 2018 with the first two modules “Public Domain” and “Images”.

 For a more general overview of copyright issues relevant to university employees in Canada, see the Copyright Open Educational Resource for University Instructors and Staff created by the Canadian Association of Research Libraries.